opf/openproject/docs/faq/README.md

 ### How can I migrate from Community Edition or Enterprise on-premises to Enterprise cloud?

-We will need a database dump from you which we will upload to your new Enterprise cloud.
-Please contact us to plan the migration and get more instructions.
+We will need a [backup](../system-admin-guide/backup) of your OpenProject Installation which we will restore to your new Enterprise cloud.
+Please calculate with a downtime of approximately 60 minutes.
+We generally Please contact us to plan the migration and get more instructions.

 ### How can I migrate from Enterprise cloud to Enterprise on-premises?

-We will provide a database dump which you can upload into your Enterprise on-premises edition.
+We will need a [backup](../system-admin-guide/backup) which we will restore into your Enterprise on-premises edition.
 This way you can keep all your data.

 ### How can I migrate from Community Edition to Enterprise on-premises?